MooersLab/jupyterlabcctbxsnips/README.md

 There are two advanced Matplotlib features in this plot.
 First, the imported `MultipleLocator` function enforced even distribution of the tick labels.
-Second, the imported `FunctionFormatter` added the commas to the thousandths place in the tick mark labels.
+Second, the imported `FunctionFormatter` added the commas to the thousandth place in the tick mark labels.

 [Return to Table of Contents](#table-of-contents)